 Results for ' atrial fibrillation'

-Treatment Guidelines of Atrial Fibrillation (AFib or AF)
+Treatment Options of Atrial Fibrillation (AFib or AF)

 What is an arrhythmia?
 The American Heart Association explains that arrhythmia refers to any change from the normal sequence of electrical impulses, such as atrial fibrillation, bradycardia, tachycardia, conduction disorders, rhythm disorders, ventricular fibrillation, premature contractions and more.